Under this legal theory, a person may be financially responsible for any injuries they cause due to their failure to act

 What if the At-Fault Party is Accusing Me of Contributing to the Accident?

 Accidents can, of course, have multiple causes.
 Multiple parties might share blame for an accident.
 Florida’s pure comparative negligence rule envisions such scenarios.

 In Florida, you can recover damages even if you’re partially at fault for your accident.
 In fact, you can sue another party for your damages even if you are up to 99% to blame for the incident.

 But . . . the comparative fault rules reduce your recovery of damages to account for your share of blame.
 For example, if you have $100,000 in damages but are 99% at fault for your injuries, you can only recover $1,000 (1%) worth of your damages.
 And if you are 51% or more at fault, you cannot recover compensation.

-This is why it’s critical to work with an experienced Gainesville personal injury lawyer to prove the other party caused your injuries.
+This is why it’s critical to work with an experienced personal injury lawyer in Gainesville to prove the other party caused your injuries.
 If they can show you also contributed to your injuries, you might take home less compensation than you deserve.

 Contact a Gainesville Personal Injury Attorney for Help

 In many cases, causation is easy to prove.
 In others, it’s much more complex, especially if there are multiple causes for an accident or if multiple people share blame for the same.

-Our experienced personal injury attorneys know how to present the evidence in the most persuasive way to help prove causation in your case.
+Our experienced personal injury lawyers know how to present the evidence in the most persuasive way to help prove causation in your case.